chinamike65/hugo-tuolesi/content/book2/book2en.md

 It is to visualize that the earth is covered with a very fragrant and fragrant layer of incense.
 Every earth is coated with this incense, and many different flowers are placed.
 Visualize Mount Sumeru, the four continents, the sun and the moon making offerings to Buddhas and Bodhisattvas.
 The entire universe makes offerings to Buddhas and Bodhisattvas.

-This is the Seven Offering Mandrak.
+This is the Seven Offering Mandalak.

-After the seven offerings of Mandra are completed, the Mantra Mantra shall be recited: Mandra Odanggu Rana Mandra Gonnyadayami This mantra means that I will offer the purest universe to the guru, the Three Jewels, "Firm Such as" is the meaning of guru.
+After the seven offerings of Mandala are completed, the Mantra Mantra shall be recited: Mandala Odanggu Rana Mandala Gonnyadayami This mantra means that I will offer the purest universe to the guru, the Three Jewels, "Firm Such as" is the meaning of guru.

-Fifth, how to repair Manza.
+Fifth, how to repair Mandala.

-First, let's talk about the method of Manzapan repair.
+First, let's talk about the method of Mandalapan repair.

-Everyone knows this is called Manzapan.
+Everyone knows this is called Mandalapan.

-The empty space below the Manza disk represents the boundless giant tornado when the universe began to form, and the disk above represents the golden foundation of extremely pure freedom.
+The empty space below the Mandala disk represents the boundless giant tornado when the universe began to form, and the disk above represents the golden foundation of extremely pure freedom.

-When making offerings to the Mandra, the left hand must take some offerings, such as gold and silver jewelry, various precious stones, or five grains, etc., and then hold it by the side of the Mandra, and then grab some offerings with the right hand, and rub the Mandra with the Bodhi pulse of the right hand. .
+When making offerings to the Mandala, the left hand must take some offerings, such as gold and silver jewelry, various precious stones, or five grains, etc., and then hold it by the side of the Mandala, and then grab some offerings with the right hand, and rub the Mandala with the Bodhi pulse of the right hand. .

-There are two methods for wiping the Manzapan: The first method: Wipe clockwise three times.
+There are two methods for wiping the Mandalapan: The first method: Wipe clockwise three times.

 The meaning of rubbing it three times is that the first time is to wipe off the afflictions of sentient beings in the six realms, the second time is to wipe away the knowledge obstacles of sentient beings in the six realms, and the third time is to wipe off the habits of sentient beings in the six realms.